 Chama Valley Farmers Market

 From May to October, on Fridays from 3-6 pm, this fairly new market comes together with vendors of all kinds to sell their fresh vegetables and wares.
-Located at 2693 US – 64.
+They are located at 2693 US – 64.

 Where To Stay In Chama, NM

 Check out The Chama Hotel and Shops – a historic mountain hotel with historic rooms upgraded with modern amenities.
-They have a gift shop and food including 10 flavors of ice cream, fine pastries, soups, sandwiches, and entrées.
+They have a gift shop and food, including ten flavors of ice cream, delicate pastries, soups, sandwiches, and entrées.

 Fun Day Trips Near Chama

-Your Chama New Mexico Outdoor Summer Activities can include these fun day trips too.
+Your Chama, New Mexico, Outdoor Summer Activities can also include these fun day trips.

-Ninety miles from Chama, you’ll find Ojo Caliente Mineral Springs Resort & Spa.
-To get there, you’ll take a scenic drive on Hwy 64 through the Carson National Forest and along the Upper Rio Grande River.
+Ninety miles from Chama, Ojo Caliente Mineral Springs Resort & Spa will be there.
+You’ll take a scenic drive on Hwy 64 through the Carson National Forest and along the Upper Rio Grande River to get there.
 Look for a couple of wineries along the way.
 The spa welcomes day visitors to enjoy their hot springs and pools.

-Ghost Ranch Education and Retreat Center welcomes day visitors as well as overnight campers, and extended stays.
+Ghost Ranch Education and Retreat Center welcomes day visitors, overnight campers, and extended stays.
 Explore hiking trails and other seasonal outdoor activities.
-Be sure to stop to view Echo Amphitheater, which is on your way.
+Be sure to view Echo Amphitheater, which is on your way.

 Visit the nearby Lavender Farm – Purple Adobe Lavender Farm.
 There’s a nice gift store on the property where the owner sells her fresh lavender and homemade bath & body products and gift items.

-The Rocky Mountains of New Mexico is the perfect place to enjoy the great outdoors.
+The Rocky Mountains of New Mexico are the perfect place to enjoy the great outdoors.
 I can’t wait to go back!